Administration order

 Ofgem

-The Office of Gas and Electric Markets (Ofgem) is the regulatory body for electricity and gas industry and protects the interests of consumers, ensuring they get value
+The regulatory body for the electricity and gas industry.
+It protects the interests of consumers and makes sure they get value and choice.

 Ombudsman